Blue And Pink Celestial Self Care CTA Instagram Post-1

 What does BS8680 on Water Safety Plan - Code of Practice mean to me?

-During the day to day management of domestic water systems, whether large or small, there are occasions when a problem occurs that needs attention.
+During the day-to-day management of domestic water systems, whether large or small, there are occasions when a problem occurs that needs attention.
 This may involve the warming of cold water, inadequate or variable hot water circulation, uncertainty as to when a Legionella risk assessment review may be needed or even clarity as to who is responsible for resolving the particular issue.
-Water systems issues are common and numerous in nature.
+Water system issues are common and numerous.

 It’s times like these, that a clear plan or process document would be of great help to those who are having to manage these problems.

-Guidance on the management of legionella in the form of the HSE’s Approved Code of Practice L8 ‘Legionnaires disease, the control of legionella bacteria in water systems’ [2013], details a ‘written scheme’:
+Guidance on the management of Legionella in the form of the HSE’s Approved Code of Practice L8 (ACoP L8) ‘Legionnaires disease, the control of legionella bacteria in water systems’ (2013), details a ‘written scheme’:

 HSG274 Part 2

-Supporting guidance from the HSE HSG274 Part2 ‘Legionnaires’ disease, Part 2: The control of legionella bacteria in hot and cold water systems’ [2014], details a written scheme ‘should be specific and tailored to the systems covered by the risk assessment’.
-Within HSG274 Part 2 ‘water safety plans’ [WSP] are introduced as a concept for healthcare premises.
-The WSP is a risk management approach to water safety, and broadly they should include:
+Supporting guidance from the HSE’s HSG274 Part 2 ‘Legionnaires’ disease, Part 2: The control of legionella bacteria in hot and cold water systems’ (2014), details a written scheme ‘should be specific and tailored to the systems covered by the Legionella risk assessment’.
+Within HSG274 Part 2 ”water safety plans” (WSP) are introduced as a concept for healthcare premises.
+The WSP is a risk management approach to water safety, and broadly it should include:

-• Supporting strategies and processes [inc. training, competency, communications].
+- Supporting strategies and processes (including training, competency and communication).

 HTM04-01

-For all healthcare organisations, the associated guidance from the Department of Health ‘HTM04-01: Safe Water in Healthcare Premises’ Part A & B [2016] further develop the concept of a Water Safety Plan [having been introduced in 2013 within the HTM04-01 addendum].
+For all healthcare organisations, the guidance from the Department of Health ‘HTM04-01: Safe Water in Healthcare Premises’ Parts A, B & C (2016) further develops the concept of a Water Safety Plan (having been introduced in 2013 within the HTM04-01 addendum).

 Firstly, a Water Safety Plan is defined as “A risk-management approach to the safety of water that establishes good practices in local water distribution and supply.
 It will identify potential hazards, consider practical aspects, and detail appropriate control measures”.
 Within Part B, Chapter 6, the Water Safety Plan is explained in more detail.
 Importantly the Water Safety Plan should be prepared by the Water Safety Group [WSG] and be a living document that is continually reviewed [by the WSG], to ensure it remains suitable for controlling the identified risks.

-These identified risks can be mitigated by gaining a comprehensive understanding of the water systems throughout the building/s from incoming supply, storage, distribution and usage.
+These identified risks can be mitigated by gaining a comprehensive understanding of the water systems throughout the building(s) from the incoming supply, storage, distribution, and usage.
 The provision of schematics also helps with the understanding of each system’s operation.

-Originally, the concept of WSPs was introduced back in 2011 by the World Health Organisation, with the publication of ‘Water Safety in Buildings’.
-This identifies the need for a comprehensive strategy for water safety, for the varied uses of water from the concept stage, design, build, occupation, use and ultimately, its demolition.
+Originally, the concept of WSPs was introduced by the World Health Organisation and related to managing water, with the publication of ‘Water Safety in Buildings’.
+This identifies the need for a comprehensive strategy for water safety, for the varied uses of water from the concept stage, design, build, occupation, use, and ultimately, its demolition.
 This strategic document details how an organisation intends to assess the risk and then manage those risks to prevent harm as a result of exposure to the water.

-A timeline summary of the WSP: 2011 WHO introduction, 2013 Department of Health introduces WSP, 2014 HSE acknowledges their use for healthcare, 2016 Department of Health further defines the WSP with the re-issue of HTM04-01.
-On the 29/05/2020 British Standards Institute publish ‘BS8680 – Water quality – Water safety plans – Code of practice’
+A timeline summary of the WSP: 2004 WHO introduction, 2013 Department of Health introduces WSP, 2014 HSE acknowledges their use for healthcare, 2016 Department of Health further defines the WSP with the re-issue of HTM04-01.
+On the 29/05/2020 British Standards Institute published ‘BS8680 – Water quality – Water safety plans – Code of practice’

-This new BS8680 Code of Practice [CoP] is very much anticipated as a source of guidance for many organisations [who are looking to develop or further refine their WSP].
-At the outset, the CoP makes clear that the WSP for an organisation should be reflective of its size i.e. for a small hair salon, the WSP will also be very small [an example risk assessment matrix is provided for small businesses].
-As an organisation size increases, then their WSP will need to be reflective of this [i.e. the user manual for a ‘toaster’ will be brief, the user manual for a ‘space station’ will be significantly greater than for the toaster!].
+This BS8680 Code of Practice (CoP) is very much anticipated as a source of guidance for many organisations [who are looking to develop or further refine their WSP].
+At the outset, the CoP makes clear that the WSP for an organisation should be reflective of its size i.e. for a small hair salon, the WSP will also be very small [an example risk assessment matrix is provided for small businesses).
+As an organisation's size increases, then its WSP will need to be reflective of this (i.e., the user manual for a ‘toaster’ will be brief, the user manual for a ‘space station’ will be significantly greater than for the toaster!).

-1. Consultation – all stake holders to agree the intended water usage and users and what the appropriate water standards and design criteria are to be achieved.
+- Consultation – all stakeholders should agree on the intended water usage and users and what the appropriate water standards and design criteria are to be achieved.

-2. User Requirements – continued maintenance requirements / avoidance of situations, such as heat gain.
+- User Requirements – continued maintenance requirements/avoidance of situations, such as heat gain.

-3. Competence – all those involved in the project, from the design outset, procurement, install, commissioning and handover have suitable Legionella training, have relative experience and competence to complete their part of the project.
+- Competence – all those involved in the project, from the design outset, procurement, installation, commissioning, and handover should have suitable Legionella training, and have relative experience and competence to complete their part of the project.

-4. Risk Assessments – the Water Safety Group to review the Legionella risk assessment at each stage of the project to ensure risks are mitigated.
+- Risk Assessments – The Water Safety Group should review the Legionella risk assessment at each stage of the project to ensure risks are mitigated.

-6. Permit to Work – where required these shall be issued.
+- Permit to Work – where required these should be issued.

-7. Commissioning – a defined process which shall be followed and monitored to ensure adherence of the process by those ‘competent’ persons.
+- Commissioning – a defined process that should be followed and monitored to ensure adherence to the process by those competent persons.

-8. Handover – ‘Soft landing’ information on the operation of the system, as well as all supporting documentation required for the project.
+- Handover – “Soft landing” information on the operation of the system, as well as all supporting documentation required for the project.

-The BS8680 Code of Practice also includes an example Water Safety Plan checklist for new builds!
-With this brief overview you can start to appreciate how a WSP, if prepared and implemented in accordance with the CoP, will provide improved assurance that projects will be managed in a more prescribed manner to avoid incidents and outbreaks.
+The BS8680 Code of Practice also includes an example Water Safety Plan checklist for new builds.
+With this brief overview, you can start to appreciate how a WSP, if prepared and implemented following the CoP, will provide improved assurance that projects will be managed in a more prescribed manner to avoid incidents and outbreaks.

 - Roles & responsibilities